Currently Trending Kitchen Colors

 If you’d like to inject a pop of personality into your kitchen this year, then chartreuse green is a great way to go – either on cabinets or walls, but not on both!

 While it could be considered bright, it holds enough back to not dominate the space.
 If you go for chartreuse green cabinets, a dove gray or white on the walls will really help them stand out.
 Metal hardware also sets them off perfectly.

 On your walls, this pairs really well with white cabinets and either very dark or very pale countertops.

-If you’re still feeling unsure about what’s right for your home, a color consultation with your painting contractor could give you the confidence to select the right tones for your home.
+If you’re still feeling unsure about what’s right for your home, color consultations with your painting contractor could give you the confidence to select the right tones for your home.

 The Takeaway: Popular Kitchen Colors Ideas

 Currently, the overall idea is the walls provide the backdrop – let your cabinet, countertops, and appliances steal the limelight.